YosefLab/CZI-Immuneaging/README.md

 ## <a name="download"></a> Data Download

-Users with access permission can see the list of samples on the S3 bucket by logging in to...
+To read from the S3 bucket:
+1. Run your user-specific credentials file to set aws keys
+2. Sync your folders via `aws s3 sync <source> <target> [--options]` (where source is the aws folder).
+You can also use `aws s3 ls <target> [--options]` to list contents of a directory.
+Checkout more commands <a href= "https://docs.aws.amazon.com/cli/latest/userguide/cli-services-s3-commands.html">here</a>.

-It is also possible to use the AWS CLI...
+It is also possible to use the online AWS S3 interface but it is recommended to use the CLI.

 ## <a name="visualization"></a> Data visualization